SharonLutz/powerMRMA/README.md

 ```

 #### Output
-For this example analysis, we get the following matrix of the power of each method to detect an indirect effect, and corresponding plot:
+For this example, we get the following matrix of the type 1 error rate (row 1 with betaM=0) and power (row 2 with betaM=0.25 and row 3 with betaM=0.4) of each method to detect an effect of the mediator M on the ouctome Y given that the first SNP is associated with the mediator (i.e. the indirect path) and corresponding plot:

 ```
      MR.Classical MR.Egger MR.IVW MR.Median MA.Imai MA.4Way